-Education consists of both public and private schools.
-The schools in the City of Dalworthington Gardens are Key Elementary School which is a part of the public Arlington Independent School District system (AISD), the AISD Agriculture Science Center, and Arlington Classics Academy and Montessori Academy, both private education institutions, and Flint Academy.
+Approximately 54 acres in the City of Dalworthington Gardens are utilized for education which consists of both public and private schools.
+The schools in the City of Dalworthington Gardens are Key Elementary School which is a part of the public Arlington Independent School District system (AISD), the AISD Agriculture Science Center, and Arlington Classics Academy and Montessori Academy, both private education institutions.